khushijoshi1234/learning/README.md

 # learning
-learning outcomes of different scenarios in command
+learning outcomes of different scenarios in command i want to master git system